koyan04/customer-management-portal/README.md

 What the script does:
 - Prompts for domain, Cloudflare API token, email, backend port, and an initial admin username/password
-- Clones/updates repo into `/srv/cmp`
+- Downloads and extracts the latest release tarball into `/srv/cmp`
 - Installs backend and frontend dependencies and builds the frontend
 - Writes backend `.env` with your inputs
 - Ensures `JWT_SECRET` exists in `backend/.env` (auto-generates if missing)